MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configures the default home page in Google Chrome.
+  Configures the default home page in Microsoft Edge.
 You can set the home page to a URL you specify or to the new tab page.

 If you enable this policy, the Home button is set to the new tab page as configured by the user or with the policy [NewTabPageLocation](#newtabpagelocation) and the URL set with the policy [HomepageLocation](#homepagelocation) is not taken into consideration.